LegendaryGhost/winter-framework/README.md

 ### Important note

-If you're manually compiling use your java files, please add the **-parameters** option in order to make the request parameters binding work :
+If you're manually compiling your java files, please add the **-parameters** option in order to make the request parameters binding work :

 ```shell